 (1)Atlas Inc. is a corporation and is subject to U.S. federal income tax.
-Atlas LLC has elected to be treated as a partnership for income tax purposes and, therefore, was not subject to U.S. federal income tax at an entity level during the periods presented.
+Atlas LLC has elected to be treated as a partnership for income tax purposes and, therefore, was not subject to U.S. federal income tax at an entity level during the periods prior to the initial public offering.
 As a result, the condensed consolidated net income in our historical financial statements does not reflect the tax expense we would have incurred if we had been subject to U.S. federal income tax at an entity level during such periods.

 (2)A reconciliation of the adjustment of these items used to calculate Adjusted Free Cash Flow to the Financial Statements is included below.